fabricius1/python-virtual-environments/README.md

 I recommend using a Python stable version equal to or higher than 3.10 in your projects.

 My preferred terminal is GitBash, which allows me to write most Linux commands in my Windows Operational System (OS).
-Thus, some commands might need to be adapted to your other favorite terminals and OS.
+Thus, some commands shown here might need to be adapted to your other favorite terminals and OS.

 # How to create a virtual environment